Botanical Name: Senecio jacobaea.

-Ragwort should never be used internally and it is regarded to be unsuitable as a medicinal herb due to its toxicity so any self medication of the herb is advice against and can result in serious side effects.
+Ragwort should never be used internally and it is regarded to be unsuitable as a medicinal herb due to its toxicity.
+So any self-medication of the herb is advised against and can result in serious side effects.

 Side Effects, Interactions and Toxicity of Ragwort